Continuation maps for the Morse fundamental group: A relative Morse fundamental group over

-We define a morphism in the following manner: \begin{itemize} \item For Morse steps entirely contained in $M\times]p_0,p_{k+1}[$, we simply evaluate along the steps, which gives us topological paths traced by the steps. \item For Morse steps through critical points of $f_1$ or $f_{k}$ and which go to $\pm\infty$, notice that the trajectories forming them which go to $\pm\infty$ must cross $M\times\{p_0;p_{k+1}\}$ in exactly one point, on the way to the limit at $t\rightarrow+\infty$ which is of the form $(m,\pm\infty)$.
-We take the topological path traced by the trajectory, but which stops at that point in $M\times\{p_0;p_{k+1}\}$.
-Since, after this point, the $M$-coordinate of the trajectory depends only on $M$, we may project the rest of the trajectory onto $M\times\{p_0\}$ or $M\times\{p_{k+1}\}$ (depending on which slice the trajectory crosses).
-We then take the path which is traced by these two trajectories glued together. \item For Morse steps "at $\pm\infty$", that is Morse steps through critical points of $f_0$ or $f_{k+1}$, we take the topological paths which trace the corresponding Morse steps in $M\times\{p_0;p_{k+1}\}$. \end{itemize} We then glue these paths together, which gives us a well defined topological path, and take the homotopy class of such a path to be the image of the morphism.
+We define a morphism in the following manner: \begin{itemize} \item For Morse steps entirely contained in $M\times]p_0,p_{k+1}[$, we simply evaluate along the steps, which gives us topological paths traced by the steps. \item For Morse steps through critical points of $f_0$ or $f_{k}$ and which go to $\pm\infty$, notice that the trajectories forming them which go to $\pm\infty$ must cross $M\times\{d^-_c;d^+_{c}\}$ in exactly one point, on the way to the limit at $t\rightarrow+\infty$ which is of the form $(m,\pm\infty)$.
+We take the topological path traced by the trajectory, but which stops at that point in $M\times\{d^-_c;d^+_{c}\}$.
+Since the dynamics are split, this trajectory is constant in the $M$ coordinate, and cutting it off means stopping it at a point in $\text{Crit}_0(f_0)\times\{d^-_c;d^+_{c}\}$.
+We then take the path which is traced by this cut-off trajectory. \item For Morse steps "at $\pm\infty$", that is Morse steps through critical points of $f_0$ or $f_k$, we take the topological paths which trace the corresponding Morse steps in $M\times\{d^-_c;d^+_{c}\}$. \end{itemize} We then glue these paths together, which gives us a well defined topological path, and take the homotopy class of such a path to be the image of the morphism.